Jamham1020/final-projects/CST-329-Reasoning with Logic/Practice Problem/Week-1.md

 2. If P is true, Q is false, and R is true, then what is the value of the logical sentence P → (Q → R)?

-       Ans: Start with Q R.  If Q is false and R is true, then this formula is true (again, Q is not “activating” the conditional, and so R can do whatever).
+       Ans: Start with Q → R. If Q is false and R is true, then this formula is true (again, Q is not “activating” the conditional, and so R can do whatever).
 P is true, so using the truth table for implication, the value of the full sentence is true.

 3. If P is false and Q is true, then what is the value of the logical sentence ¬(P → ¬Q)?

-       Ans: Since Q is true, Q is false, and then since P is false, P Q is true.
-This means the full sentence is false.
+       Ans: Since Q is true, Q is false, and then since P is false, P → Q is true.This means the full sentence is false.

 4. Translate the following phrase into our logical language:
    P provided that Q

        Ans: "P provided that Q" means the same thing as "if Q then P", and translates to "Q → P".

 5. For the following English sentence, write a translation key and then write the sentence in logic:
    If Jessica studies, then Jessica will pass the exam, provided she wakes up in time.

        S  Jessica studies
        W  Jessica wakes up in time
        P  Jessica will pass the exam